Safeguarding and Looked after Children

 All staff members at Harrogate and District NHS Foundation Trust are aware of their professional duty to safeguard the welfare of any child who receives healthcare services or with whom they come into contact.

-Staff, including those who work with adult patients, will see children and young people up to the age of 18 (including unborn babies) in a variety of settings such as hospitals, doctors’ surgeries, schools, community clinics, or at home.
-Whatever the setting, all staff are trained to take action if concerned about a child’s welfare.
+Staff, including those who work with adult patients, will see children and young people up to the age of 18 (including unborn babies) in a variety of settings such as hospitals, surgeries, schools, community clinics, nurseries and at home.
+Whatever the setting, all staff are trained to act promptly if concerned about a child’s welfare.

 The Safeguarding Children Team

-We support staff in this responsibility to protect children and ensure their wellbeing.
-We are a specialist team of doctors and nurses, providing a range of expertise, support, advice, supervision and training to all staff at Harrogate and District NHS Foundation Trust.
-Every individual staff member has access to the Safeguarding Children Team.
+We support staff in their responsibility to protect children and ensure their wellbeing.
+We are a specialist team providing a range of expertise, support, advice, supervision and training to all staff at Harrogate and District NHS Foundation Trust.
+Every individual staff member has access to the Safeguarding and Looked after Children Children Team.

 The Team consists of:

-Supporting staff and training them to identify concerns for children and young people is just one area of safeguarding children at the Trust.
+The team support/supervise and train staff to recognise and act upon concerns in relation to the safeguarding of children and young people.
 It’s equally important that we ensure that children are cared for in a safe, secure, and caring environment and that safeguarding is prioritised at a strategic level.